oddcamp/gatsby-starter-oddcamp/README.md

 ## Our Wordpress setup

-There's commented out code for our default Wordpress workflow inside this starter. in [`gatsby-config.js`](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/gatsby-config.js) we have the block for config for `gatsby-source-wordpress`.
-We always use https and acf with an Option page for global settings(Mostly our custom Meta setup).
+There's commented out code for our default Wordpress workflow inside this starter.
+In [`gatsby-config.js`](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/gatsby-config.js) we have the block for config for `gatsby-source-wordpress`.
+We always use HTTPS and ACF with an Option page for global settings (mostly our custom Meta setup).
 We limit the includesRoutes to gain some speed and use a normalizer to prepare the slugs to be valid.

-For the custom meta setup we have 2 graphql fragments for ease of use.
+For the custom meta setup we have 2 GraphQL fragments for ease of use.
 One for [Post](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/src/fragments/meta-wp-post.js) and another for [Page](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/src/fragments/meta-wp-page.js).
 Generally we use fragments as much as possible for making it easier to change ACF names etc.

 For [`gatsby-node.js`](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/gatsby-node.js) we have the `createPage` block where we generate all the pages.
 We usually map a javascript template file to an wordpress template for our customers to be able to create different style of pages.

-### Meta icons explanation (`gatsby-config.js`)

-Make two 512x512 icons and replace:

-- `iconWithBg` — 512x512 with a background color set.
-For Apple Touch Icon.
-- `icon` — icon with a transparent background and works with `iconBgColor`.
-For MS Tile Image.
-- `iconBgColor` — a branded background color for the `icon` you can place underneath.
-For MS Tile and Apple Status Bar.

 ## TODO